pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

 ===============================================================================

-``pgr_withPointsCost`` - Calculates the shortest path and returns only the aggregate cost of the shortest path(s) found, for the combination of points given.
+``pgr_withPointsCost`` - Calculates the shortest path and returns only the aggregate cost of the shortest path found, for the combination of points given.

 .. include:: proposed.rst